xKaimac/init.lua/docs/additional_configurations.md

 ## Auto-pairing

 Nvim-autopairs is used for automatic bracket and quote pairing.
 It's configured to work with various languages and frameworks, including HTML, JavaScript, TypeScript, and React.

+## Auto Direcotry Entry

+When creating a directory in Netrw, navigate to it automatically after creation.